-Alternatively, you may get a certified true copy of your birth certificate from the local civil registrar’s office in the city hall or municipal hall that has jurisdiction over your birthplace.
-The certified true copy is accepted for the marriage license application.
+Alternatively, you may get a certified true copy of your birth certificate from the local civil registrar's office in the city hall or municipal hall that has jurisdiction over your birthplace.
+A certified true copy is accepted for the marriage license application.

 Step 2: Request a CENOMAR

 What is CENOMAR?